 STEP THREE: Prepare Blackened Butter for the Chicken

-In a small bowl, mix together the softened butter, blackening seasoning, garlic powder, and lemon zest.
+In a small bowl, mix the softened butter, blackening seasoning, garlic powder, and lemon zest.
 Chill the mixture in the refrigerator for about 10-15 minutes if needed.

 Carefully separate the skin from the breast and thighs of the chicken and apply the chilled butter mixture directly onto the meat under the skin and on top of the breast.